MariiaZimokha/prefetch-preconnect/README.md

 **Example**: https://mariiazimokha.github.io/prefetch-preconnect/

+Wait for 2 seconds to see images.
+This time is needed to see differences between prefetch and preconnect 😅

 ## Prefetch:

 Prefetch is a low priority resource hint that allows the browser to **fetch resources in the background** that might be needed later, and **store them in the browser’s cache**.
 Once a page has finished loading it begins downloading additional resources and if a user then clicks on a prefetched link, it will load the content instantly.
 There are three different types of prefetching, link, DNS, and prerendering